 A price range (e.g. $16,500 to $18,000), which is provided as an indication of the ‘current value’ of a Forest Enterprises established forest investment shares for sale by open tender.
 The actual initial cost will be the agreed purchase price.

-Internal Rate of Return on a forest investment is the rate of return that makes the net present value of all cash flows (both positive and negative) from a particular investment equal to zero.
-It can also be defined as the discount rate at which the present value of all future cash flow is equal to the initial investment or, in other words, the rate at which an investment breaks even.
+A metric used in capital budgeting to estimate the profitability of potential investments.
+IRR on a forest investment is the rate of return that makes the net present value of all cashflows (both positive and negative) from a particular investment equal to zero.
+It can also be defined as the discount rate at which the present value of all future cashflow is equal to the initial investment or, in other words, the rate at which an investment breaks even.

 The name of the document produced by Forest Enterprises containing comprehensive information on previously issued established forest investments currently for sale by open tender.